|Index||Introduction||Database||Detailed Entries||Updates||Concise List||HJT Forums||Rogues||Message Board|

 DISCLAIMER: It is assumed that users are familiar with the operating system they are using and comfortable with making the suggested changes.
 We will not be held responsible if changes you make cause a system failure.

-Therefore, before ending a task/process via CTRL+ALT+DEL just because it has an "X" recommendation, please check whether it's in MSConfig or the registry first.
-An example would be "svchost.exe" - which doesn't appear in either under normal conditions but does via CTRL+ALT+DEL.
+Therefore, before ending a task/process via CTRL+SHIFT+ESC just because it has an "X" recommendation, please check whether it's in the registry or common startup locations first.
+An example would be "svchost.exe" - which doesn't appear in either under normal conditions but does via CTRL+SHIFT+ESC.
 If in doubt, don't do anything.

 To avoid the database becoming too large, all malware entries are only shown using the registry version which is common to all Windows versions.
 Otherwise there would be multiple entries for popular filenames that viruses often use - such as "svchost.exe" above for example.
 Multiple malware can also use the same start-up entries, in this case only those with significant differences (such as file location) are repeated in this database.

-As more than 15K entries in this database related to malware you should use a quality internet security package.
+As more than 25K entries in this database related to malware you should use a quality internet security package.
 Which ever you choose, keep it updated and get the latest version at least every two years.

 NOTE: A number of entries are repeated due to the way that different operating systems display startup items.
 For example, WinMe lists "POPROXY.EXE" as "Norton eMail Protect" in both MSCONFIG and the registry whereas WinXP lists it as "Poproxy" in MSCONFIG and "Norton eMail Protect" in the registry.

-SERVICES: "Services" from the NT/2K/XP/Vista/7 operating systems are not included.
+SERVICES: "Services" from the Windows 8/7/Vista/XP/2K/NT operating systems are not included.
 We fully understand that some programs with these OS's use "Services" as an alternative to load their component parts at startup but these are handled in a different way.
 We recommend you try BlackViper for information on services for the relevant operating systems.

-Presentation, format & comments Copyright © 2001 - 2012 Pacman's Portal
+Presentation, format & comments Copyright © 2001 - 2016 Pacman's Portal